LearnTeachCode/intro-javascript-class/week-6/6-2-github-post-delete.md

 So far, in our past classes and [in the previous section](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-6/6-1-github-api-group-project.md), we've only used one of the HTTP request methods: GET.
 (Remember, the GET method is used to ask for some information, *without modifying any of that information.*)

-Now let's make use of the other three most common methods to create, modify, and delete data on GitHub's servers using  their API!
+Now let's use a couple of the other most common HTTP request methods to create, modify, and delete data on GitHub's servers using  their API!

 :books: **Prerequisites:**
   - [Review APIs and using cURL from week 4 here](https://github.com/LearnTeachCode/intro-javascript-class/tree/may-2018-int/week-4)